XERODERMA PIGMENTOSUM (XP)

 Eye concerns.
 If you notice any changes with your eyes or notice any lumps, inform your medical team as soon as possible to get them checked.

 Environment.
 UVR, in particular UVA, can travel through some window glass, although not all.
 It all depends on how the glass was manufactured which can be difficult to know if it is already in a window.
 UVR protective film is a transparent film that can be applied to a window to reduce UVA coming through.
 It is available from companies that supply window films and can be up to 99.8% effective at blocking UVA.
 Some patients may be eligible for a disability facilities grant to help fund this (https://www.gov.uk/disabled-facilities-grants) or the XP charities may be able to help.
-Cars may also need this protection.
+Cars windows may also need this protection.
 Remember an open window will let in UVR.
-Drawing curtains and blinds is an effective way of reducing UVR but makes a room dark.
+Drawing curtains and blinds is an effective way of reducing UVR.

 Light bulbs.
 In particular, halogen, fluorescent and compact fluorescent bulbs are known to produce some UVA.
 This risk is relatively low but can be a problem if a bulb is close to a person with XP.
 Bulbs can be covered with protective UVR sleeves or changed to ones that produce less UVR such as LEDs.

 UV meter.
 As UVR is invisible it can be hard to know when you are at risk.
-A UV meter, available to those seen in the UK National XP service, can help with a more accurate assessment of the amount of UVR in the environment.
+A UV meter is provided by the XP Support Group to those seen in the UK National XP service, can help with a more accurate assessment of the amount of UVR in the environment.

 Where can I get more information about XP?